Too Allergic

 How do you know if sterling silver is real?

-Alloying silver with copper gave birth the sterling silver, which contains 92.5% of fine silver and 7.5% of copper.
+Alloying silver with copper gave birth to sterling silver, which contains 92.5% of fine silver and 7.5% of copper.
 This ratio of silver-copper percentage is the reason why you may hear someone refer to silver alloy as 925 sterling silver or 925 silver.
 To know if sterling silver is real, check for the hallmark stamp on the jewelry, real sterling silvery jewelry would have this stamp.
 The hallmark stamp is a combination of numbers and letters that show the authenticity and “history” of the sterling silver in question Usually in the format 925 xx or 925 xx XX, these number shows the percentage of silver content, the source (I.e imported or not).

 Furthermore, real sterling silver is not allergic, because the non-allergenic nature of copper makes the sterling silver an excellent hypoallergenic for sensitive skin.